chfoo/grebedb/format.md

 * `revision` (u64): Revision ID.
 It must be equal or less to the value in the metadata page.
 A larger value indicates the page was not committed and should be discarded.
 * `deleted` (boolean): If true, there is no content and this page ID can be reused.
 * `content` (optional): Node data.

+The auxiliary metadata is a map with string keys:

+* `key_value_count` (u64): Number of key-value pairs stored in the tree.

 ## Filename